By R Carter

 The example given above is a critical concept in the discussion about coding a death certificate with codes which list the cause of death as poisoning.
 Using a similar example as those above we can apply the same logic to a cause of death which involves opiates.

-By singling out one data point in a sea of other contributing factors, the CDC performs a most grievous disservice to society.
+By singling out one data point in a sea of other contributing factors, the CDC performs a most grievous disservice to the public.
 Splitting hairs so to speak, to forward an agenda which is likely motivated by other factors, not the least of which may be politics and ideology.
 Without an investigation of the process and individuals who operate in this manner, we will never know what their motivations may be.

 It’s certainly within the power of the CDC to be more transparent with the public on where the data comes from and how it is used.
 The question becomes, why don’t they?

 Other factors which raise questions about how death certificate data is compiled are based on a system the NCHS uses to capture data from Box 32 Part 1.
 As I mentioned in Part 1 and here, the certifier filling out the death certificate is only obligated to fill in a blank.
 What goes into the blank is completely dependent on the qualifications and integrity of the individual.
-Should that person enter information which is unclear and ambiguous, such as poisoning, the NCHS’s Automated Coding System will make an attempt to select codes it believes are most appropriate.
+Should that person enter information which is unclear and ambiguous, such as a nondescript poisoning, the NCHS’s Automated Coding System will make an attempt to select codes it believes are most appropriate.
 From the CDC’s “Coding and classification of causes of death in accordance with the Tenth Revision of the International Classification of Diseases” publication we find this section which describes that process.

 While the language and terminology of medicine is quite specific, it’s no guarantee that a word will be interpreted correctly.
 This is why each diagnosis is required to have a code from the ICD-10 Manual.
 Between both sources, the system should be able to make an accurate interpretation of the intent of the certifier, most of the time.